Shriniwas18K/Fastapi-Login-Service/readme.md

 developed till 12 march 2023

-currently tokens are not getting properly validated , even though they are valid but control flow does not reach the validation function itself,the fastapi server is showing ambigous behaviour here
+currently tokens are not getting properly validated , even though they are valid but control flow does not reach the try block of validation function it directly goes to except block

 also sqlite queires are causing insertion , and retrieval issues due to them being weakly typed